blakkan/blakkan.github.io/_posts/2015-03-15-FilmoreFishHatchery.md

 ![Water flowing over separator](/images/filmore_fish_hatchery/tanks2.png){: .dropshadow }

-These hoppers store the fish foot: oily, unpleasant smelling pellets.
+These hoppers store the fish food pellets.

 ![Storage hoppers](/images/filmore_fish_hatchery/hoppers.png){: .dropshadow }

-Visitors may purchase pellets from converted gumball machines.
+Visitors may purchase the pellets from converted gumball machines.
 Bring dimes- no change is available.
+They're a bit oily and unpleasant smelling, so you may not want to dispense them directly into your hand.

 As you approach the tank, fish rise expectantly to the surface...